 US courts Africa as rivals make advances

-Can nostalgia save a famous discount store?
+Can nostalgia revive a dead discount store?

 Skilled tech workers snapped up despite downturn